A brief summary of climate and hydrological conditions in the region.

 This service is regularly updated during periods in which closer monitoring is required (regardless of time of the year), in recognition that there is potential for dry spells, or irregular hydrological recharging.
 It does not define an official council position on drought or drought declaration.
 Outside of dry periods, less frequent updates synchronise with our latest seasonal outlooks.

-Updated 23 September 2024
+Updated 23 December 2024

 Next update due when there is a significant change of conditions or a new seasonal outlook.